behave/behave/docs/gherkin.rst

 The two scenarios are identical to *behave* - steps beginning with "and" or "but" are exactly the same kind of steps as all the others.
-They simply mimic the step that preceeds them.
+They simply mimic the step that precedes them.

 Step Data